-- 2. Describe and apply game strategies to complex games and physical activities including offensive strategies, defensive strategies, and time management. - 3.
-Analyze the effects of positive and negative interactions of adolescent group members in physical activities. - 4.
+- 2. Describe and apply game strategies to complex games and physical activities including offensive strategies, defensive strategies and time management. - 3.
+Analyze the effects of positive and negative interactions of adolescent group members in physical activity. - 4.
 Analyze and engage in physical activities that are developmentally/individually appropriate and support achievement of personal fitness and activity goals.

-Textbook and Supplemental Resources: No textbook.
-Equipment needed for games and activities.
+Textbook and Supplemental Resources: No textbook, equipment needed for sports/activities.